vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 their own timeline should allocate the value inside that same lock, so signals reach the queue in increasing order.

+**Recording and submitting.** Doing the above by hand is the same work in every filter, so the core offers it as an exec pool (createGPUExecPool_): a timeline, a command pool and a ring of command buffers, from which a thread claims one context for the duration of one recording.
+The context waits the producer pairs of the frames declared with gpuExecReadsFrame_, keeps those frames and any scratch handed to it alive until the submission completes, allocates its timeline value under the queue lock, and publishes the producer pairs of the planes declared with gpuExecWritesPlane_.
+What goes into the command buffer is entirely the filter's business — gpuExecCommandBuffer_ hands it over and the pool imposes nothing on it — so indirect dispatches, custom barriers and private query pools are as usable as a plain dispatch.
+Filters that would rather own their submissions can still do everything by hand with createGPUTimeline_ and the queue locks; the two paths interoperate, since both end in producer pairs on planes.

-**Memory.** Frame planes and scratch buffers (createGPUBuffer_) come from a pooled sub-allocator whose use is accounted against a VRAM limit (setMaxVRAMUse_, default two thirds of the driver reported budget).
+**Memory.** Frame planes and scratch buffers (createGPUBuffer_) come from a pooled sub-allocator whose use is accounted against a VRAM limit (setMaxVRAMUse_, default two thirds of the driver reported budget, clamped further on unified memory devices where that VRAM is the host's RAM).
 Cache pressure, eviction and the thread pool's admission control all see GPU memory the same way they see host memory.
+Resources the API has no constructor for — images above all — take a bare region of the same pool through allocateGPUMemory_ and bind against it, so they are accounted like everything else.
+Memory a plugin allocates through some other API entirely (a CUDA pool, a second Vulkan device, a video session) can still be declared to the same budget with reserveGPUMemory_, which is how a foreign consumer avoids competing with the core's cache for the same VRAM.

 **Lifetime.** GPU frames may legally outlive the core, exactly like CPU frames; releasing one after ``freeCore`` still returns its VRAM.
-Everything else is bounded by the filter instance: destroy pipelines, pools, semaphores and scratch buffers in the filter's free callback at the latest, and only after the submissions using them have completed on the device.
-A timeline published as a producer pair must outlive every possible consumer, which in practice means it lives exactly as long as the filter instance.
+Everything else is bounded by the filter instance: destroy pipelines, pools, images and scratch buffers in the filter's free callback at the latest, and only after the submissions using them have completed on the device.
+Timelines are the exception, because they are reference counted: release yours whenever you are done signalling, and any plane still naming it keeps it alive on its own.
+That matters because frames legitimately outlive the filter that made them — FrameEval and ModifyFrame hand back a frame from a node they then drop, and the cache can hold one indefinitely.
+An exec pool takes care of the rest of the timing on its own: what it retains is released once the submission is known complete, and freeGPUExecPool_ drains the GPU before returning.

 **The function table.** getVulkanFunctions_ returns every Vulkan entry point a filter normally needs, loaded and device bound (VSVulkanFunctions_).
 The